|The Shining (1980)|

 BFI Release of The Shining: The American Cut, November 2012

-The British Film Institute is re-releasing The Shining in UK cinemas - it will be the US version, 24 minutes longer from the previously seen European theatrical release.
+The British Film Institute re-released The Shining in UK cinemas - it was the US version, 24 minutes longer from the previously seen European theatrical release.

 The Overlook Hotel